bburns/Anonymous-Social-Network/README.md

 # ASN - Anonymous Social Network

-## About

-Four-person project to implement an anonymous social network using Python, Django, jQuery, and Google App Engine.
+This is a four-person project to implement an anonymous social network using Python, Django, jQuery, and Google App Engine.

 The site lets users enter and review Textbooks, Classes, Professors, Internships, and Places.